bhaskarjoshe/life-skills/prevention-of-sexual-harassment.md

 5. **Testing the Waters**
    - **Scenario**: Subtle or boundary-testing behaviors, such as suggestive jokes or inappropriate comments, are used to gauge response.
-   - **Reaction**: Address such behavior immediately by stating that it is unprofessional.
+   - **Reaction**: Address such behavior immediately by stating it is unprofessional.
 If it persists, escalate the issue to HR.

 6. **The Contract**
    - **Scenario**: Demands, either explicit or implied, for sexual favors in exchange for career advancement or job security.